-The Embedded Universal Integrated Circuit Card - often referred to as eSIM - has been coined the next generation of the SIM card.
-It’s uses are vast and varied, and optimism is high that it will be a driving force in enabling the expansion of IoT.
+The eSIM has been coined the next generation of the SIM card.
+Its uses are vast and varied, and optimism is high that it will be a driving force in enabling the expansion of IoT.

 The revolutionary potential of eSIM is not, however, without its challenges.
-The question of how revolutionary eSIM could be depends largely on how effectively the benefits can be realised against the backdrop of network providers wanting to preserve profits and device manufacturers embracing the technology.
+The question of how revolutionary eSIM is could depend largely on how effectively the benefits can be realised against the backdrop of network providers wanting to preserve profits and device manufacturers embracing the technology.

 So - just how does the reality of eSIM adoption match its potential?
 Is it really going to change society, or is that ambition just a fantasy?

 A Machine-to-Machine (M2M) SIM, as its name suggests, is a SIM that allows connected machines to communicate.
-It is a SIM form factor, just like the micro SIM and nano SIM.
-However, in contrast to these well-known SIM form factors, M2M is much smaller in size and generally cannot be removed without taking the machine apart.
+It is a SIM form factor, just like the micro-SIM and nano-SIM.
+However, in contrast to these well-known SIM form factors, M2M SIMs are designed to withstand harsh conditions that our regular phone cards are not made for.

-eSIM means ‘embedded Subscriber Identity Module’.
+eSIM is short for ‘embedded Subscriber Identity Module’ or 'embedded SIM'.
 The SIM is an application that runs on a UICC and is responsible for authenticating users on a mobile network.
 A UICC houses a SIM application and, among other things, also allows for secure access via your mobile data plan to payment systems or media servers.

 Just how quickly is eSIM really catching on?

 Among the main use cases for eSIM are IoT devices and enterprise mobile networks.
-Particularly in the case of IoT, eSIM is being hailed as one of the biggest enablers for device manufacturers to create efficient global supply chains and improve the end user experience.
-For enterprise and business, eSIM enables management and security to be centralised and offers flexibility to network users and managers.
+Particularly in the case of IoT, eSIM is being hailed as one of the biggest enablers for device manufacturers to create efficient global supply chains and improve the end-user experience.
+For enterprises and businesses, eSIM enables management and security to be centralised and offers flexibility to network users and managers.

 However, despite showing a lot of promise, the rate of adoption of eSIM is slower than expected, according to a report by Vodafone for the Body of European Regulators for Electronic Communications in 2017.
 The report highlights the fact that, in 2017, around 20 million IoT devices that were added to cellular networks globally had embedded UICCs.
 During that time there were over 200 million non-eUICC additions, which puts eUICC’s market share at less than 10%.